glfharris/minerva/README.md

 causing a barrel-shaped chest appearance.
 ```

+From a cursory look the OpenAI API cost per question is about $0.03 using
+`gpt-4o` or $0.003 if using `gpt-4o-mini`.

+## What's Next?

+The code in this repository is pretty rough and ready so far, so needs a fair
+bit of cleaning up.
+I'm in the process of validating the generated questions to
+a similar standard as human-written questions.
+Longer term I'm planning on
+creating a website that's free as in libre and as in beer, that can serve
+questions to people who can make use of them.

 ## Application to other fields

-Currently I have hardcoded a few variables specifically to target the primary FRCA anaesthetic examinations.
-However, by altering the role prompt in `minerva/llm.py`, changing the examples used, and suppling embeddings relevant to your field.
+Currently I have hardcoded a few variables specifically to target the primary
+FRCA anaesthetic examinations.
+However, by altering the role prompt in
+`minerva/llm.py`, changing the examples used, and suppling embeddings relevant
+to your field, it's pretty trivial to apply these techniques to other fields.